Kowal1616/simple-investing/README.md

 Simple Investing is a Flask App that aims at promotion of low-cost, low-maintains, long-term investing (Boggleheads style!).
 My app's main feature is a table which displays long term returns of chosen etfs based portfolios over 5, 10, 20 and 30 years periods.
 A comparison table is fed with extended historical data (enhanced with corresponding indexes and simulations) and up to date thanks to monthly performed updates from two independent data sources.

-There is a similar tool for US based investors featuring US Etfs that I took inspiration of.
+There is a similar tool for US based investors featuring US Etfs that I took inspiration of - [Lazy Portfolio Etf](https://www.lazyportfolioetf.com/).
 My app is unique in a way that it's aimed at EU based investors and all Portfolios consist of European Etfs.
 The first EU-based ETF was launched approximately 20 years ago, and the ETFs I've utilized likely have a historical record spanning 10-15 years.
 As a result, the extended historical data significantly enhances the value of the final data displayed on the web page.

 #### **PROJECT STRUCTURE**
 In *app.py*: